 For example, when I enter a query like “how…karate kicks”, it will suggest related terms that other people are searching for online.
 Look at the skill variations that people want to achieve in terms of their karate kicks.

 Now, if you scroll all the way down to the result page, there is more term variation to help the users propagate their search.
-Here, we can see that people want to know more about the step-by-step, moves for self defense and also practicing at home.
-Clearly, it’s not just about want to read information.
+Here, we can see that people want to know more about the step-by-step, moves for self-defense and also practicing at home.
+Clearly, it’s not just about reading information.
 People actually want to learn more about martial arts techniques through the online space.